waynexw/Download-n-backup/README.md

 # Download-n-backup
-Download and backup the content of WORDS AND THEIR STORIES in video-share platforms automaticly.
+Download and backup the content of WORDS AND THEIR STORIES / voa in video-share platforms automatically.